Yatharthnagpal/GitStreak/PRIVACY_POLICY.md

 ## 1. Overview

-APP_Commit is a developer productivity tool that helps you view and manage GitHub commit information and related deployment status from a connected web application (CommitFlow) directly inside your browser.
+GitPulse is a developer productivity tool that helps you view and manage GitHub commit information and related deployment status from a connected web application (GitPulse) directly inside your browser.

 The Extension is designed to collect **only the minimum data necessary** to provide its core functionality.